rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module_Networking-concepts/02_lecture-M1.md

 ### End of the lecture (Doubts) :
 - More about Public vs Private IP : [Public vs Private IP Address - PowerCertAnimatedVideos YT](https://www.youtube.com/watch?v=po8ZFG0Xc4Q&ab_channel=PowerCertAnimatedVideos) ✔
+- Q : how to identify which IPv6 format correct & which one is wrong <br>Ans : [parameters to identify which IPv6 correct & which is not](https://www.perplexity.ai/search/examples-of-IPv6-LBMiUVz6QKOshCVRaCIYow) ✔ OR [Ans 2](https://www.perplexity.ai/search/parameters-to-identify-p8kS_P_nQU26L.6h87TeUg)
 - 0) my doubt : in `whatsmyipv4` website ✔
 	- but my IPv4 address is not changing when i try to do via connecting with router & disconnecting+connecting with router <br>even after offing the router & on the router again
 	- but when i try to do it via SIM data network then it's working <br>that IP was Public Dynamic IP address ✔